James Parker Jones: Career

+Federal judicial service

 Expired district court nomination under Jimmy Carter

 On May 16, 1979, President Jimmy Carter nominated Jones to a seat on the United States District Court for the Western District of Virginia.
 However, the United States Senate did not process Jones' nomination before Carter lost his bid for re-election, and President Ronald Reagan chose not to renominate Jones to the seat.

 Renomination under Clinton

-Jones eventually became a judge on the United States District Court for the Western District of Virginia after President Bill Clinton nominated him on December 12, 1995, to fill the seat vacated by James Harry Michael Jr., who had taken senior status.
+On December 12, 1995, President Bill Clinton nominated Jones to serve as a United States district judge of the United States District Court for the Western District of Virginia to fill the seat vacated by Judge James Harry Michael Jr., who had taken senior status.
 The United States Senate confirmed Jones on July 18, 1996, and he received his commission on August 1, 1996.
-Jones served as Chief Judge from 2004 to 2010.
+Jones served as chief judge from 2004 to 2010.
 He assumed senior status on August 30, 2021.
-He has served as a judge of the United States Foreign Intelligence Surveillance Court since 2015 and as a Judge of the United States Alien Terrorist Removal Court from 2016 to 2021.
+He served as a judge of the United States Foreign Intelligence Surveillance Court from 2015 to 2022 and as a judge of the United States Alien Terrorist Removal Court from 2016 to 2021.

 Personal life

 Jones married Mary Duke Trent, the granddaughter of Mary Duke Biddle and Anthony Joseph Drexel Biddle Sr., in 1964.

-Trent died in 2012.
+Notable cases

+In 2007, Jones levied a fine of $634.5 million against Purdue Pharma L.P., the maker of OxyContin, and three of its executives for misleading the public regarding the safety of prescription pain medication.